 It was at that moment that Rocky decided to become an attorney – to fight for people the way that lawyer fought for his Dad and his family.
 Rocky knows that hard working people who are injured should not be subjected to additional hardship because a big corporation or insurance company refuses to do the right thing.
 Rocky believes that injured people deserve an attorney they can trust to ensure that those that harm them are held fully accountable.
 Big corporations and the billion dollar insurance companies that back them should be held to the same standard we teach our children – to immediately take responsibility when they cause damage to another and fully pay for the harms and losses.

 Rocky works hard and plays harder.
-He and his wife Penny have three little boys.
+He and his wife Penny have three rowdy boys and a baby girl.
 On evenings after work, he can be found pitching to his sons, chasing them down on their bikes and battery-powered 4-wheelers, or grilling in the back yard.
 He likes to SCUBA dive and snow ski.
 He enjoys Tennessee football games in autumn and Santa Rosa Beach, Florida in springtime.
 Rocky has an adventurous spirit which led him to jump out of an airplane to skydive, drive a NASCAR 155 MPH at Kentucky Speedway and cliff dive 35 feet into the Caribbean Sea at Rick’s Café in Jamaica.

 Rocky was presented with the AFL-CIO’s 2013 Presidential Award in a special ceremony at the Music City Sheraton in August 2013 for his dedication and hard work for working families in Tennessee.
 In June 2013, the Tennessee Association for Justice honored Rocky’s commitment to and influence on Tennessee’s civil justice system with the organization’s Paladin Award.
 Also, in 2013, Rocky was named to the list of Super Lawyers of the Mid-South.
 Previously, he was named a Rising Star by Super Lawyers in 2011 and 2012.
 In December 2012, Rocky and his law firm were selected as one of Tennessee’s “Top Rated Lawyers” by American Lawyer Media and were featured on the cover of the publication.
 Since 2008, Rocky has been invited to be a member of the National Trial Lawyers Association which limits its membership to the Top 100 trial lawyers in each state.
 Rocky was named 2007, 2008, 2009 and 2010 Best of the Bar by the Nashville Business Journal, a distinction for the top lawyers in Nashville.